yuekai/latex-in-slack/README.md

  python latex-in-slack.py
  ```

-### Beta Binary Release for Windows

-We have also included pre-built executables for Windows in case Python is not available.
-Please see our [Releases page](../../releases) for more details.

 ### Selecting a Slack version

 If multiple versions of Slack are found on your computer, you will be asked to select one from them.